piroor/popupalt/migration-story.md

       With the addon, a tooltip appears with a text "(a photo of a dog)" like ancient Netscape Navigator 4 or MSIE.

-Initially the addon was [implemented to replace a global function `FillInHTMLTooltip()` defined by Firefox itself, with my custom version.](https://github.com/piroor/popupalt/blob/3615892354fe05f2cae6bab89708ee62854f36b8/content/popupalt/popupalt.xul)
+Initially the addon was [implemented to replace an internal function `FillInHTMLTooltip()` defined by Firefox itself, with my custom version.](https://github.com/piroor/popupalt/blob/3615892354fe05f2cae6bab89708ee62854f36b8/content/popupalt/popupalt.xul)

 ## Step 1: Made dyanmically installable/uninstallable